 In addition, access to the roof may be limited meaning crucial data can be missed entirely.

-Traditionally, the school site manager would have to hire scaffolding or a cherry picker, usually rented a week at a time, approximately £500, when it is only required for one inspection.
+Traditionally, the a site or facilities manager would have to hire scaffolding or a cherry picker, usually rented a week at a time, approximately £500, when it is only required for one inspection.

 A trained operator is required to operate the equipment who must have a safety at heights qualification to make use of it for the inspection.